The sun does shine: how I found life and freedom on death row

 Notes

 MLA Citation (style guide)Hinton, Anthony Ray,, et al. The Sun Does Shine: How I Found Life and Freedom On Death Row.
 First edition.
-New York, St. Martin's Press, 2018.
+St. Martin's Press, 2018.

 Record Information